Queen's University at Kingston: Finances

 The university completed the 2011–12-year with revenues of $947.7 million and expenses of $872.8 million, with an excess of revenues over expenses at $74.9 million.
 Government grants and student fees are the two largest sources of income for the university.
-As of 30 April 2022, Queen's endowment was valued at C$1,400,900,000.
+As of 31 July 2026, Queen's University had an endowment valued at approximately C$2.17 billion.

 In 2023, Queen's disclosed a projected deficit of $62.8 million for 2024, which was later reduced to $48 million.
 Blaming the deficit on a tuition freeze introduced in Ontario in 2019, the university announced drastic measures, which included a hiring freeze and caps on class sizes.

 The university has been registered as an educational charitable organization by Canada Revenue Agency since 1 January 1967.
 As of 2011, the university registered primarily as a post-secondary institution, with 70% of the charity dedicated to management and maintenance.
 The charity has 21% dedicated to research, with the remaining 8% dedicated to awards, bursaries, and scholarships.
 Proceeds from the charity also go toward Queen's Theological College (as an affiliated college) and Bader College at Herstmonceaux Castle.